-If a member of the University community believes that a student is missing, whether the student resides on campus, all possible efforts are made to locate the student to determine his or her state of health and well- being through the collaboration of the Department of Public Safety, Student Affairs, and the Dean of Students Office.
+If a member of the University community believes that a student is missing, whether the student resides on campus, all possible efforts are made to locate the student to determine his or her state of health and well-being through the collaboration of the Department of Public Safety, University Belonging and Student Affairs, and the Dean of Students Office.
 All campus resources will be guided by the Missing Student Policy.

 If the student is an on-campus resident, University police will make a welfare entry into the student's room.
 If the student resides off campus, the Department of Public Safety will formally enlist the aid of the appropriate neighboring police agency having authority.
-Concurrently, University officials will endeavor to determine the student's whereabouts through contact with friends, associates, and/or employers of the student.
+Concurrently, University officials will try to determine the student's whereabouts through contact with their friends, associates, and/or employers.
 Whether or not the student has been attending classes, labs, recitals, and scheduled organizational or academic meetings, or appearing for scheduled work shifts will be established.

 If located, verification of the student's state of health and intention of returning to the campus will be made.
 If appropriate, a referral will be made to Counseling Services and/or Student Health Services.
-If not located, notification of the student's emergency contact within 24 hours of receiving the initial report is made to determine if they know the whereabouts of the student.
+If not found, notification of the student's emergency contact within 24 hours of receiving the initial report is made to determine if they know the student's whereabouts.
 If the student is an off-campus resident, appropriate emergency contacts or associates are encouraged to make an official missing person report to the law enforcement agency with jurisdiction.
 The University police will cooperate, aid, and assist the primary investigative agency in all ways prescribed by law.
-If the missing student is an oncampus resident, the Department of Public Safety will open an investigation as the primary investigative unit.
+If the missing student is an on-campus resident, the Department of Public Safety will open an investigation as the primary investigative unit.

 All pertinent law enforcement agencies (neighboring municipal, county, or state) located along suspected travel corridors or place of original domicile will be notified and requested to render assistance, through direct telephone contact or visit, and/or radio transmission with a comprehensive "Be On the Lookout" (BOLO) message.
-Upon closure of the investigation, all parties previously contacted will be advised of the status of the case.
+Upon investigation closure, all parties previously contacted will be advised of the case's status.